kashif-k/spendalyzer/README.md

 UI enhancement
 optimization

-### You can download and install Spendalyzer.apk on your device
+### You can download and install Spendalyzer.apk on your device.